 In Minnesota, people are considered to be long-term homeless if they have been homeless for a year or longer or if they have been homeless four times in the past three years.
 In the 2015 study, 60 percent of homeless adults fit this definition.
+24% of homeless adults had been turned away from shelter in the past three months due to lack of bed spaces.

 60% of homeless adults are long-term homeless by Minnesota's definition.
 More than half (54%) have been without a regular or permanent place to stay for one year or longer, and 25 percent have been homeless four or more times in the past three years.